-For many centuries a church had stood at the summit of Pitsea
+For many centuries a church had stood at the summit of Pitsea Mount.
+Though

-Mount.
-The church of St. Michael's was last rebuilt in 1871, with the exception of the tower which
+few details exist of earlier structures the church of St. Michael's was last rebuilt in 1871, with the exception of the tower which

 A new modern church called St.